 Public Life Project Launch Party

-The PLP is hosting a screening of four shorts produced by TPT and sharing how CLA faculty and students are developing the knowledge and skills needed to grapple with polarizing divisions and inequalities, engage empathetically with others, and prepare for active, meaningful public lives.
-Throughout the screening, CLA faculty will dive into related topics and share their experience from both teaching and research perspectives.
-Audience members will have the opportunity to pose questions to all speakers.
+The shorts were produced by TPT and share how CLA faculty and students are developing the knowledge and skills needed to grapple with polarizing divisions and inequalities, engage empathetically with others, and prepare for active, meaningful public lives.

 - Will Jones, professor of history

 - Jeanne Kilde, professor and director of programs in religious studies

 - Doug Hartmann, professor of sociology and director of the Public Life Project

 - Karen Ho, associate professor of sociocultural anthropology